 Have you ever thought that someone could sniff your communication without your awareness?
 Most of the user’s answers will be “NO”.
 However, this could happen to you, if you are not aware of one of the hazardous cyber attacks named “Man-in-the-middle (MITM) Attack”.

 What is MITM (Man-in-the-middle) Attack?

-Generally, attackers target public area to make such attack happen.
-Attackers use a Wi-Fi router to sniff victim’s communication.
-Attackers expose router by injecting malicious program and configure their laptop as Wi-Fi hotspot with a familiar name for example airport, coffee shop etc. When the user tries to access banking website or any e-commerce site, attackers record user’s information for later use.
+Generally, attackers target public areas to make such attacks happen.
+Attackers use a Wi-Fi router to sniff the victim’s communication.
+Attackers expose routers by injecting malicious programs and configuring their laptop as a Wi-Fi hotspot with a familiar name for example airport, coffee shop, etc. When the user tries to access a banking website or any e-commerce site, attackers record the user’s information for later use.

 Let us understand in detail about MITM attack within an example:

 For example, there are three persons named Robert, Johnny, and Tom (attacker).
 Robert wants to communicate with Johnny.
 Now, Tom with a view to sniff the communication carries out fake conversion with Johnny on behalf of Robert.

 First, Robert asks Johnny for a public key and when Johnny provides the key to Robert, Tom will intercept the key.
 Then, Tom will send a fake message to Robert with his own public key pretending to be a legitimate message coming from Johnny.